zetef/love2d-projects/README.md

-# love2d-projects
+# particle-system
-using the love2d framework with lua
+using the love2d framework with lua, making particles